Teaching English and Living in Brazil

-One of the best things about teaching English in Brazil is the students themselves.
+One of the best things about teaching English in Brazil is the students.
 Brazilians as a group are warm and friendly and given to laughter.
-You'll find that your students sincerely want to learn English, and will respect you.
-My mother was an English professor in the U.S. her entire adult life, and her last several years working, she bemoaned the decline in students: their knowledge, their attire, their general attitude and lack of respect.
+You'll find that your students sincerely want to learn English and will respect you.
+My mother was an English professor in the U.S. her entire adult life, and in her last several years working, she lamented the decline in students: their knowledge, attire, general attitude, and lack of respect.

 But it's more than just manners.
 My students have helped me tremendously.
-Beyond providing me with referrals, they helped me to get provisional residency here, and then permanent residency.
-I've been invited to dinners in homes, to birthday parties, even to a wedding.
+Beyond providing referrals, they helped me get provisional residency here and permanent residency.
+I've been invited to dinners in homes, birthday parties, and even weddings.
 Brazilians are curious and often disarmingly direct.
-If you are at all approachable, your students will want to know all about you.
-They will often advise you and want to look after you.
+Your students will want to know all about you if you are approachable.
+They will usually advise you and want to look after you.
 It's sweet.

 I'll be honest and say that I didn't come to Brazil to be an English teacher.
-Teaching was for me just a fast and sure way to start making some money here.
+Teaching was a fast and sure way to start making some money here.
 But I found that I really enjoyed it — in large part because the students here are so wonderful.

 Other Types of Work

 While teaching private students or for a storefront school are far and away the most common ways here to make a living with English, there are others.
 And you may want to investigate some others because you'll find — again, especially in Rio — that your class hours will fall dramatically from December through February.
 Summer vacations fall during this period, not to mention Christmas, New Year's, and Carnival.
 Brazilians joke that the New Year here starts in March.